 Street Elite Showcase

-American Legend Street Elite Showcase - ENTRIES NOW CLOSED
+American Legend Street Elite Showcase - ENTRIES OPEN SOON!

 American Legend Street Elite Showcase is predominantly for modified vehicles that exhibit an elite-level of detail and finish, while being specifically designed and built to be registered and street driven.
 This allows such vehicles to remain competitive, while continuing to be used regularly.
 Therefore good planning and preparation during the build will be vital, as builders will need to focus on cleaning and maintenance after completion to remain competitive.
 Street Elite Showcase also rewards vehicles that utilise current styling trends, encourage future trends, while growing the whole custom automotive industry.
 Judges will be looking for a high-level of finish in the engine bay, body, paint and interior.
 However the level of undercarriage smoothing and detailing typically associated with super-elite Meguiar’s Superstars contender is not expected.
 Rather undercarriage judging will reward vehicles that feature well-executed, legal-style engineering and innovative coatings that will enhance longevity during typical use.